Ed Wheelan | Minute Movies

 A Fine Day for Murder (1941).
 An inventor is attacked in his lab.
 This story seems quite original, much more so than many of the deliberately cliched Minute Movies.

 This tale is in the tradition of scientific detective stories, such as those of Arthur B. Reeve.
 Such tales were popular around 1910.
 It is odd to see Wheelan creating such as story in 1941, and doing a nice job of it, too.
 Wheelan is perhaps recalling some old prose stories or movies of the period - after all, Minute Movies spoofs old movie traditions.
+However, novelists like Helen Reilly, Philip Wylie, Theodora Du Bois and Helen McCloy were also creating scientific detective stories around 1941, so Wheelan is perhaps echoing contemporary trends.

 This tale deals in passing with the evils of drink.
 Wheelan gives a fairly realistic look, albeit with a comic touch, at the problems alcoholism causes.
 There is often some such realistic issue under the surface of Wheelan's comic plots.